 12. Using same "0" reference on Rotacator dial from Step 5, perform similar steps as described previously to adjust height of chip breaker to its recommended specification given at beginning of this subsection.
 The adjustment controls are shown below.

-Figure 57.
-Example of adjusting chip breaker height.
+Figure 53.
+Adjusting chip breaker height.